GLPI logo

 Pricing model

-Open source (free); paid cloud and support subscriptions
+Open source (free self-hosted); per-agent cloud hosting and support subscriptions

 Deployment